SilverMonkeyGmbH/v5_docs/Manual/CMDB/Tutorials.rst

 .. _tut-massImport:

 ************************************************************************************
-Setting up mass import for ConfigMgr
+Setting up Mass Import for ConfigMgr
 ************************************************************************************

 For full reference see :ref:`CMDB-actions-CMDB2SCCM`.